hieudo-hn/recognitionGUI/README.md

 # Prerequisite

 1. You need Python version 3.8 and above.
 Check if you have Python/your current version of python by running `python3 -V`.
-If you don't have Python 3.8 or above, you can download Python 3.9 from here: https://www.python.org/downloads/
+If you don't have Python 3.8 or above, you can download Python 3.9 from here: https://www.python.org/downloads/.
+Then install python3.9-tk with `brew install python-tk@3.9`

 2. You must have used the face recognition model in https://github.com/zbirenbaum/SealFaceRecognition and download the result.json file and move it to the folder here.